Skip to main content

 What gets paid out

 The main entitlement that is paid out on termination is Annual Holidays.
-Any unused Annual Holidays balance will be included in the employee’s final pay calculation.
+Any unused portion of the accrued Annual Holidays balance will be included in the employee’s final pay calculation.

-The following entitlements do not get paid out by default:
+The following entitlements do not get paid out by default.
+If they need to be paid out, add them manually to the payslip:

 • Sick leave